Kapil Mishra: Activism

-As co-founder and coordinator of "Youth for Justice", a New Delhi based youth action group that works on spontaneous issues that need cognizance, he has led the youth protest on various socio-economic issues including Jessica Lal murder trial, issues of Farmers suicides in various parts of country, encroachment on Yamuna River bed and various other issues.
+As co-founder and coordinator of "Youth for Justice", a New Delhi based youth action group that works on spontaneous issues that need cognizance, he has led the youth protest on various socio-economic issues including Jessica Lal murder trial, issues of Farmers suicides in various parts of country, encroachment on the Yamuna River bed and various other issues.

 He protested against the cases of corruption in Commonwealth Games 2010 held in New Delhi and has written a pamphlet "It's Common v/s Wealth" highlighting the various scams and social and environmental concerns related with CWG 2010.
 Since 2007, He raised his voice against the anti-people development approach that is being practiced by authorities in the name of Commonwealth Games in New Delhi.

 He raised his voice inside Delhi Assembly against exploitation of Yamuna in the name of Commonwealth Games and got detained for the action.
 He has initiated and participated in several protests against exploitation of common people and common resources in the name of "Growth and Development".

 He has also prepared a report as citizen journalist for CNN-IBN on encroachment on river Yamuna and also has exposed the issues of violation of labor laws at Games sites by camping outside Games village along with other members of "Youth for Justice".

-He raised his voice and filled a Public Interest Litigation (PIL) in Supreme Court for adequate compensation for Vishnu Tiwari, a falsely accused rape convict who was declared innocent after spending 20 years in jail under the SC/ST Act.
+He raised his voice and filed a Public Interest Litigation (PIL) in Supreme Court for adequate compensation for Vishnu Tiwari, a falsely accused rape convict who was declared innocent after spending 20 years in jail under the SC/ST Act.

 Political career

 Mishra contested the 2015 Delhi Legislative Assembly election as the AAP candidate from Karawal Nagar constituency.
 He won the election, defeating his rival BJP candidate Mohan Singh Bisht by a margin of 44,431 votes.

 In 2017, the AAP Government sacked him from the post of Water Minister of Delhi.
-Later submitted documents to the Anti-Corruption Branch (ACB) to back his allegations that Delhi CM Arvind Kejriwal delayed the probe into an Rs.400 crore tanker scam.
+Later submitted documents to the Anti-Corruption Branch (ACB) to back his allegations that Delhi CM Arvind Kejriwal delayed the probe into a Rs.400 crore tanker scam.
 Kapil Mishra was suspended from the party’s primary membership a day after he leveled corruption charges against Arvind Kejriwal and his former cabinet colleague Satyendra Kumar Jain.
 However, his opponents allege that his allegations have turned out to be baseless as CBI and Lokayukta gave him a clean chit in this alleged ₹2 Cr. bribery case.

 On 2 August 2019, he was disqualified from the Legislative Assembly under the anti-defection law.
 He officially joined Bharatiya Janta Party on 17 August 2019.

+On the 5th August 2023, Mishra was appointed Vice President of the Delhi unit.
+He was named as BJP's candidate from Karawal Nagar constituency in the 2025 Delhi Legislative Assembly election and won.
+He became cabinet minister in Delhi government in 2025.